How to File Probate in San Mateo County

 Once the estate’s debts are paid, any remaining assets can be distributed to beneficiaries and heirs.
 Beneficiaries will receive specific gifts identified in the will.
 Heirs will receive assets that were not identified in the will according to California’s intestate succession laws.

-In conclusion, if you need help to file probate in San Mateo County, you may want to investigate cost-savings, non-attorney options such as A People’s Choice.
+Contact A People’s Choice for more information on how to start the probate process in San Mateo County.
+Probate can be difficult to navigate without professional help.
+Most of our clients are pleasantly surprised at how easy we make this 7-12 month legal procedure and are often astonished at the savings they receive!
 First and foremost, you will save thousands of dollars using our San Mateo County probate services.
 More importantly, using our probate document preparation service will allow you to complete this complex probate process without the stress of doing it on your own.
 Call today for free information at 800-747-2780.